Near Colonial Heights in Chesterfield County, Virginia — The American South (Mid-Atlantic)

 Marker series.
 This marker is included in the Sons of Confederate Veterans/United Confederate Veterans marker series.

 Location.
 37° 19.983′ N, 77° 22.917′ W. Marker is near Colonial Heights, Virginia, in Chesterfield County.
 Marker is on Howlett Line Drive 0.3 miles south of Woods Edge Road, on the right when traveling south.
-Touch for map.
-Howlett Line Park is located in the Walthall Creek subdivision.
+Howlett Line Park is located in the Walthall Creek Touch for map.
 Marker is at or near this postal address: 14100 Howlett Line Drive, Colonial Heights VA 23834, United States of America.
+Touch for directions.

 Regarding Howlett Line Park.
 On the lower left is a photo of "Col. Olin Miller Dantzler, Photo- Calhoun County S.C.
 Museum and Cultural Center, St. Mathews S.C."

-On the upper center is a map detailing the route of Dantzlerís attack on Fort Dutton.
+On the upper center is a map detailing the route of Dantzler’s attack on Fort Dutton.

 On the upper right is a map showing surviving works along the Howlett Line.
 The map carries the caption, "1865 Location of the Bermuda hundred Lines and current Parks".